encode/httpx/docs/quickstart.md

 ```

 To provide credentials for Digest authentication you need to instantiate
-an `HTTPDigestAuth` object providing, again, the plaintext username and
+an `DigestAuth` object providing, again, the plaintext username and
 password as arguments.
 This object can be then passed as the `auth` argument
 to the request methods as above: